-Figure 6.12.1.1-1: NWDAF interactions for analytics data aggregation
+Figure 6.12.1.1-1: NWDAF interactions for analytics aggregation

-Editor's note: It is FFS to support the indirect communication among NWDAF instances (i.e., via SCP) for analytics data aggregation.
+The following figure illustrates an example of NWDAF interactions where each NWDAF instance provides different service with associated target entities.

-Editor's note: It is FFS for NRF to maintain more of NWDAF's analytics target entities, e.g., range of SUPIs for a group of UEs.
+Figure 6.12.1.1-2: NWDAF interactions with functionality decomposition

 6.12.1.2 Procedures

-The following figure presents an example procedure of NWDAF interactions for analytics data aggregation for multiple NFs exploiting the NWDAF's target entity information registered in NRF.
+The following figure presents an example procedure of NWDAF interactions for analytics aggregation for multiple NFs exploiting the NWDAF's target entity information registered in NRF.

-Figure 6.12.1.2-1: An example procedure for NWDAF registration and interactions for analytics data aggregation
+Figure 6.12.1.2-1: An example procedure for NWDAF registration and interactions for analytics aggregation

 1-2.
 NWDAF-2 registers itself to NRF with its serving Analytics ID(s), TAI(s).
-NWDAF-2 also registers the NF-2 which is its analytics target currently being monitored.
+NWDAF-2 also registers its supported services and the NF-2 which is its analytics target currently being monitored.

 3-4.
 NWDAF-3 registers itself to NRF with its serving Analytics ID(s), TAI(s).
-NWDAF-3 also registers the NF-3 which is its analytics target currently being monitored.
+NWDAF-3 also registers its supported services and the NF-3 which is its analytics target currently being monitored.

-5. NWDAF-4, which is an analytics consumer for NF-2 and NF-3, discovers the other NWDAF instance(s) which are currently performing the analytics of NF-2 and NF-3 by contacting NRF.
+5. NWDAF-1, which is an analytics consumer for NF-2 and NF-3, discovers the other NWDAF instance(s) which are currently performing the analytics of NF-2 and NF-3 by contacting NRF.